ufz/ogs/web/content/docs/devguide/documentation/jupyter-docs/index.md

 Also make sure that you also provide necessary data files and please don't use machine specific paths (e.g. assume that `ogs` and other tools are in the `PATH`).

 ## 2. Executed notebooks

+These notebooks are part of the regular CI testing.
+Please try to keep the notebook execution time low.

 ### Create a new notebook